elastic/kibana/x-pack/plugins/runtime_fields/README.md

    * An array of existing concrete fields.
 If the user gives a name to the runtime
    * field that matches one of the concrete fields, a callout will be displayed
    * to indicate that this runtime field will shadow the concrete field.
-   */
-  existingConcreteFields?: string[];
-  /**
-   * An array of existing concrete fields, consisting of its type and name.
-If provided, the editor
-   * will include autocomplete suggestions for the fields.
-   */
-  fieldsToAutocomplete?: PainlessAutocompleteField[];
+   * This array is also used to provide the list of field autocomplete suggestions to the * code editor */ existingConcreteFields?: Array<{
+    name: string;
+    type: string;
+  }>;
 }
 ```